google/differential-privacy/cc/docs/algorithms/algorithm.md

 void Reset();
 ```

-Clears the algorithm's input pool, and sets your remaining privacy budget back
+Clears the algorithm's input pool and allows a new result to be generated.
-to `1.0`.

 ### Serialization